 And our party?…

 All in all we had a very successful day.
-The weather was on our side, we have a wonderful turn out, Reeva relished in all the attention, was given some beautiful gifts, and we achieved it all with very low waste.
+The weather was on our side, we had a wonderful turn out, Reeva relished in all the attention, was given some beautiful gifts, and we achieved it all with very low waste.
 Same again next year I think….